How to Visit the Lava River Cave

 The Lava River Cave is part of the Newberry National Volcanic Monument.
 Its attractions are spread out.
 Lava Butte is the closest, only a mile away from the Lava River Cave.
 The Newberry Caldera is about 30 minutes south.

-Enjoy your trip inside the Lava River Cave!
+Enjoy your trip through the Lava River Cave!

 With love,